Évocateur: The Morton Downey Jr. Movie: Synopsis

 Évocateur features interviews with Chris Elliott, Gloria Allred, Sally Jessy Raphael, Alan Dershowitz, Curtis Sliwa, and Richard Bey, among others.
 Previously unreleased footage reveals Downey's behind-the-scenes fistfights and foibles.
+The film also looks at Downey's relationship with Al Sharpton and other important 1980s figures.

 Évocateur also features an interview with Steven Pagones, the white assistant district attorney who was falsely accused of raping black teenager Tawana Brawley in 1988.
 Pagones discusses how the case and the related TV debates between Downey and Sharpton affected his life.

+Production

 On July 10, 2015, CNN announced that it had acquired the broadcast rights to the film, and that the network would air it for the first time on August 13.
 On July 31, the premiere date was pushed back to August 20.